 Grab had gone ahead of the race and it was only a matter of time when it emerged as victorious.
 And that day came on 26th March 2018 when Grab officially announced that it will take control of Uber’s Southeast Asia operations.
 Uber in Singapore decided to relocate their Asia-pacific headquarters by the end of 2022 and hence Grab itself proved once again the most popular ride-hailing app in SEA.

 In this deal Grab would control all Uber operations in countries like Cambodia, Malaysia, Vietnam, the Philippines, Singapore, Indonesia, Thailand, and Myanmar.
 Grab would also control the UberEats operations there.
-In return, Uber will get a 27.5% stake in Grab which has already a valuation in several billion dollars.
+In return, Uber will get a 27.5% stake in Grab which has already a valuation of several billion dollars.

 Grab going beyond the taxi

-Grab has adopted the super app model which allows it to enter multiple consumer services sectors such as food ordering, on-demand video platform, ticket purchasing, grocery shopping, hotel booking services, and few of some financial services.
+Grab has adopted the super app model which allows it to enter multiple consumer services sectors such as food ordering, on-demand video platform, ticket purchasing, grocery shopping, hotel booking services, and a few of some financial services.

 Grab’s FinTech service offerings

 Grab came up with its in-app e-wallet app called GrabPay that can be used to pay for the rides and can top up at the fuel stations and convenience stores.
 Moreover, it could also be used to pay for food orders and transfer funds.

 GrabPay was a masterstroke from Grab because it not only gave a cashless payment option to its users but also became an important platform through which Grab can enter into various ventures like eCommerce, FinTech, and many more.